dynamsoft-docs/document-normalizer-docs/programming/cplusplus/api-reference/document-normalizer-result.md

 **Parameters**
 `[in] imageData` The image data that needs to be saved.

 `[in] filePath` The path of the output image file with the extension specifying the image format.
-It supports PNG files.
+It supports BMP and PNG files.

 **Code Snippet**